Disordered Eating vs. Eating Disorders

 Disordered eating qualitatively and informally describes a style of eating, one marked by any number of disruptions to the mindful, “ordered” eating experience.
 Generally speaking, this term is just used when no formal diagnosis exists.

 An eating disorder is a category of medical illnesses identified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5 is the latest edition).
-These include:
+Click into one of the eating disorders to learn more about it:

 Anorexia Nervosa (AN) [Restrict type and Purge type]